rdegges/rdegges-blog/articles/2010/the-asterisk-spooling-daemon.md

 The next thing that `apply_outgoing` does is remove any comments and trailing whitespace.
 This is pretty standard stuff.
-I am a bit surprised, however, that the Asterisk developers didn’t use the utility function `ast_trim_blanks` (in `include/asterisk/strings.h`), as re-writing this sort of stuff greatly increases the size of the codebase, making it harder to maintain.
+I am a bit surprised, however, that the Asterisk developers didn't use the utility function `ast_trim_blanks` (in `include/asterisk/strings.h`), as re-writing this sort of stuff greatly increases the size of the codebase, making it harder to maintain.

 Next, Asterisk attempts to detect the command and arguments for each call file directive.
-Since all call file directives are of the form `command: arguments`, Asterisk splits the line at ‘:’, then tries to detect which command is being called.
+Since all call file directives are of the form `command: arguments`, Asterisk splits the line at ':', then tries to detect which command is being called.
 This is exactly what we would expect to happen.

 In the process of splitting the lines into command and argument pairs, Asterisk parses out the arguments as well, and populates the outgoing struct as expected.
-Along the way, if Asterisk finds any problems with the syntax, it’ll log the errors to the Asterisk log (usually `/var/log/asterisk/full`).
+Along the way, if Asterisk finds any problems with the syntax, it'll log the errors to the Asterisk log (usually `/var/log/asterisk/full`).

 Lastly, after parsing all options, Asterisk verifies to make sure that the minimum directives have been specified.

-If everything worked OK, and the call file can be spooled, then `apply_outgoing` will return 0, otherwise, it’ll return -1.
+If everything worked OK, and the call file can be spooled, then `apply_outgoing` will return 0, otherwise, it'll return -1.

 ## What Did We Learn?

-We’ve analyzed the core components that make call files work, and we’ve learned a few things.
+We've analyzed the core components that make call files work, and we've learned a few things.

 -   We have a complete understanding of which call file directives exist (as